 Certificate in Music Performance Program Information

-The performer’s certificate is a non-degree program providing an intensive, two year period of concentrated study in music performance at the post-baccalaureate level.
+The Certificate in Music Performance is an exclusive non-degree program providing an intensive, two-year period of concentrated study in music performance at the graduate level.
 It is intended as an alternative to master’s and doctoral degrees for exceptionally gifted and accomplished students who show the potential and the motivation to achieve a successful performing career, but who do not wish to engage in the complete curriculum required in standard graduate degree programs.

 Available Areas of Study

 Strings, brass, woodwinds, percussion, harp, piano, collaborative piano, organ, voice.

 Complete applications must be received by December 1 prior to the year in which Fall-semester entrance is anticipated.